 The Security Office is located on the Ground Floor in the north (Constitution Avenue) lobby next to the elevators.

 Seating for bagged lunches is not currently available.
-Bagged lunches must be stowed away at all times while visiting the museum and must eaten outside of the Museum.
+Bagged lunches must be stowed away at all times while visiting the museum and must be eaten outside of the museum.
 The museum has no refrigerated storage for lunches.

 Pets (except service animals) are not permitted in the museum.
 Emotional support animals are not permitted in the museum.